Warsame9/Warsame9/README.md

 - 👋 Hi, I’m Warsame Mire
 - 👀 I’m interested in tech, cars, and sports.
-- 🌱 I’m currently learning blockchain technology and different web frameworks.
+- 🌱 I’m currently learning about blockchain technology and different web frameworks.
-- 💞️ I’m looking to collaborate on web and mobile applications.
+- 💞️ I’m looking to work as a software developer and to collaborate on web and mobile applications.
 - 📫 Reach me by email: warsamemire@gmail.com.

 <!---